Full-Time Child Well-Being Worker

 - Excellent written, oral, interpersonal skills required to work effectively with families and within a team environment.

-- Valid driver’s license with clear diver’s abstract;
+- Valid driver’s license with clear driver’s abstract;

 - Knowledge of First Nation tradition and culture/language or be willing to learn.